-Examination results are posted online on the Institute's website and will be sent by mail within thirty business days of the examinations.
-Examination results will not be given over the telephone or by fax.
+Examination results are posted on students' portal within thirty (30) business days of the examinations.
+Examination results will not be given over the telephone.
 In all cases, the decision of the Exam Review Committee is final.

 In order to pass, candidates must satisfy the examiner in all sections of the paper and also achieve the overall pass mark.
 Successful candidates will receive their results expressed in the following bands: